dewittpe/ensr/CONTRIBUTING.md

 ## Package Structure

-There is a `makefile` at the package root which controls the build process.
-If you are working in RStudio, the `ensr.Rproj` file will set up the project to use the makefile.
-There are additional makefiles in the `data-raw` and the `vignette-spinners` directories.
+There is a `Makefile` at the package root which controls the build process.
+If you are working in RStudio, the `ensr.Rproj` file will set up the project to use the Makefile.

+### Vignettes
 The `vignette-spinners` directory contains .R and .Rmd files.
 The .R file can be edited.
 The .Rmd files **should not** be edited manually.
 The .R files are spun to .Rmd via [`knitr::spin`](https://yihui.name/knitr/demo/stitch/).

+The time required to fit the models in the examples vignette will surpass the allowed time for vignette building on CRAN.
+As such, the vignette .Rmd files are rendered to .html and the [R.rsp::asis](https://cran.r-project.org/package=R.rsp) vignette engine will be used to allow for static vignettes in the package itself.

+#### Data Sets
-There example data sets are documented in `vignette-spinners/ensr-datasets.R` and a symbolic link in the `data-raw` directory.
-This allows the .R script to be sources within the `data-raw` directory to build the `.rda` files in the `data` directory.
-Spinning the `vignette-spinners/ensr-datasets.R` to `vignette-spinners/ensr-datasets.Rmd` and having a symbolic link to the .Rmd within the `vignettes` directory allows us to have one file, the .R file, to generate the example data sets and a vignette to explain the example data sets to the end users.
+The example data sets are documented in `vignette-spinners/ensr-datasets.R`.
+This allows the .R script to be sourced to build the `.rda` files in the `data` directory.

+#### ensr Examples
 The `vignette-spinners/ensr-example.R` script builds the examples vignette.